jewlexx/FOMO/README.md

 **Feel free to fork & PR**

-There are no direct guidelines to modifications beyond what the **MIT** license allows but please be detailed in your PR description or it will be ignored
+There are no direct guidelines to modifications beyond what the **MIT** license allows but please be detailed in your PR description, or it will be ignored